openstack-archive/openstack-ansible-security/doc/source/index.rst

 .. warning::

     The openstack-ansible-security role is deprecated and will be retired soon.
-    Consumers of this role should begin consuming the `ansible-hardening <https://github.com/openstack/ansible-hardening>`_
+    Consumers of this role must consume the `ansible-hardening <https://github.com/openstack/ansible-hardening>`_
     role to receive the latest updates.